Skip to content

 Eastern_spot-billed_duck__18

-The eastern spot-billed duck, also referred to as the Chinese spot-billed duck, is a species of dabbling duck that is native to East and Southeast Asia.
+The eastern spot-billed duck, also called the Chinese spot-billed duck, is a dabbling duck native to East and Southeast Asia.

-It is closely related to the Indian spot-billed duck, and for many years the two species were grouped together and referred to as simply the spot-billed duck.
+It is closely related to the Indian spot-billed duck, and for many years, the two species were grouped and referred to as simply the spot-billed duck.

-The name of the species is derived from the distinctive yellow spot located on the bill of the duck, which is a unique identifying feature.
+The species’ name is derived from the distinctive yellow spot on the duck’s bill, a unique identifying feature.

-Both species have a similar range and exhibit similar behavior, but they can be easily distinguished from one another by the presence of this yellow spot.
+Both species have a similar range and exhibit similar behavior, but this yellow spot can easily distinguish them.

-The eastern spot-billed duck is a medium-sized duck that is usually found in areas close to bodies of water such as lakes, ponds, and marshes.
-It is a highly social bird that is often found in large flocks and can be seen dabbling and foraging for food in shallow water.
+The eastern spot-billed duck is a medium-sized duck usually found in areas close to bodies of water, such as lakes, ponds, and marshes.
+It is a highly social bird often found in large flocks and can be seen dabbling and foraging for food in shallow water.

 KingdomAnimalia